How Much Does Physician Assistant (PA) School Cost?

 University Help

-Students can check to see what grants, scholarships, and/or fellowships their university offers, usually by contacting the financial aid office.
+Students can check to see what grants, scholarships, and/or fellowships their university offers by contacting the financial aid office.
 Some institutions use the FAFSA information to determine eligibility, while others have their own applications.
 Awards can range from a small grant to the amount of the full tuition.
-Check out deadlines for school-specific financial aid to meet them successfully.
+Check deadlines for school-specific financial aid to meet them successfully.

-Scholarships can be available through the federal government, and through states, non-profit agencies, organizations, companies and more.
-In general, these are merit based and don’t require repayment.
-Grants typically don’t need repaid, either, and these are usually based on need.
+Scholarships are available through the federal government, as well as through states, non-profit agencies, organizations, companies, and more.
+In general, these are merit-based and don’t require repayment.
+(By contrast, grants are typically need-based.)

 • Being a student member of the American Academy of Physician Assistants (AAPA)